-1. Authors must submit a Separate Title Page File with (a) article title; (b) full name of each author, with highest academic degrees; (c) names of institutions to which each author is affiliated, along with email addresses, AND complete mailing address for corresponding author; and (d) any acknowledgments, financial disclosure information, author notes, and/or other text that could identify the authors to reviewers.
+1. Title Page.
+Submit a separate title page file with (a) article title; (b) names of all authors; (c) author affiliations, complete mailing address for contact author, e-mail addresses of all authors; and (d) any acknowledgments, financial disclosure information, author notes, or other text that could identify authors to reviewers.

-4. Tables: Put tables in a separate Word file or at the end of the main text file.
+4. Tables.
 Each table should start on a new page.
-Tables should be double-spaced text; please use Word’s table functions.
+Tables should be doublespaced text; please use Word’s table functions.
 Do NOT provide tables as pictures.
-Cite all tables in the text.

 Submit electronically: https://mc.manuscriptcentral.com/bd